starschema/snowflake-venafi-connector/README.md

 - *getcreds* - Get access token from Venafi Rest API with vcert-sdk client id

-- *install* - Get the status of the integration components in your environment
+- *install* - Install the External Functions and Lambdas to your environment

-- *state* - Show the
+- *state* - Show the current state of the integration, check the missing components

 ### Prerequsites